 Planning any subsequent BCA development

-If the PoE is identified for any subsequent business case development, some planning is required for the proposed business case phase.
+If your recommendation is for the business case to progress, some planning is required for the proposed business case phase.
 In the memo, identify:

 - the author

 - the project manager

 - a workshop facilitator, including whether they need to be an ILM facilitator

 - stakeholders who have been identified as key influencers or knowledge holders who should be invited to the workshop(s)

 - observers who will attend the workshop(s) but not participate